futel/dialplan-functions/doc/ssl.md

 # SSL certificate

-This is needed to publish dialplan documents with a custom domain name.
+Certificates are needed to for AWS Lambda to publish dialplan documents with a custom domain name.

 # Meta-requirements